-I am 13 years old and live in Epsom with my parents and twin sisters.
+I was born in 2003 and live in Epsom with my parents and twin sisters.

 I learnt bridge so that I would be allowed to stay up late and join in when my parents had friends over to play.
 When I was 7 I attended lessons at the Andrew Robson bridge club and started playing duplicates (including the Social duplicate at YCBC).

 I made my international bridge debut last year at Tromso in Norway, partnering Harry Madden in the Under 15 European Youth Team Championships, August 2015.
 It was a lot of fun and I also enjoyed playing in Hluk, Czech Republic, later in the year.

 My hobbies outside bridge include playing football, basketball, chess, go, the piano and the oboe.

 - Youngest ever (at the time) to pass GCSE maths with A* (aged 7)